harshity/harshity/README.md

-- 👋 Hi, I’m @harshity
+- 👋 Hi, I’m Harshit Yadav
-- 👀 I’m a 5th year Math Ph.D. student at Rice University.
+- 👀 I’m a 6th year Math Ph.D. student at Rice University.
 - 🌱 I’m currently learning about TQFT and Frobenius algebras.
 - 📫 You can reach me at hy39@rice.edu